ansegura7/WebScraping_Covid19/README.md

 * [License](#License)

 ## Motivation
-Create a web scraper bot to obtain data on confirmed cases and deaths of Covid-19, in order to analyze them.
+Create a web scraper bot to obtain data on confirmed cases and deaths of COVID-19, in order to analyze them.

 ## Process
 1. Run the Web Scraper with Selenium to obtain the historical data.
 It only runs 1 time.
 2. Run the Web Scraper with BeautifulSoup to obtain daily data (every day every x hours).
 3. Export the historical daily data in a CSV file, to feed the dashboard in Power BI.
-4. Use the Covid 19 dashboard (built in Power BI) to analyze data and find insights.
+4. Use the COVID-19 dashboard (built in Power BI) to analyze data and find insights.

 ## Data
 The data obtained through web scraping are: